Malaria Research at Macha Research Trust

-The Malaria Institute at Macha (MIAM), also known as the Macha Research Trust, is a malaria research field station and training center established in 2003 with the signing of a collaborative Memorandum of Understanding between four partners—the Johns Hopkins Bloomberg School of Public Health and its Malaria Research Institute, the Zambian government, the Macha Mission Hospital and the Macha Malaria Research Institute.
+The Macha Research Trust, formerly the Malaria Institute at Macha (MIAM), also known as the JHMRI malaria research field station and training center established in 2003 with the signing of a collaborative Memorandum of Understanding between four partners—the Johns Hopkins Bloomberg School of Public Health and its Malaria Research Institute, the Zambian government, the Macha Mission Hospital and the Macha Malaria Research Institute.
 With major sponsorship from the Johns Hopkins Malaria Research Institute (JHMRI), MIAM greatly expanded the existing infrastructure available to host visiting scientists and students at Macha.
 MIAM opened officially in January 2005.
 While priority is given to malaria research, MIAM will host investigations in other diseases if space and resources are available.
 In 2013 the Macha Research Trust was formed and continues to do business as Malaria Institute at Macha.

 Macha Hospital was established in 1957 as a mission hospital under the Brethren in Christ Church of North America, and has functioned within the program of the Ministry of Health of the Zambian government since that time.
 Since 1990 the hospital has been administered by the Zambian Brethren in Christ Church.
 Now a 208-bed facility, it is considered a district-level hospital by the Zambian government.